ggsavin/voting-games/project-book/_build/html/_sources/literature-review.md

 Early iterative game theoretic research in mafia/werewolf {cite}`braverman2008mafia, yao2008theoretical, migdal2010mathematical` answered questions such as how large does the minority group ($\geq$ to $\sqrt{n}$) need to be to dominate a game aand what strategies should they follow (random policy).
 Although the game model was kept simple, and advanced behavior was not considered, it provided very good baseline insights for which further work could leverage.

+## AIwolf

+A more complete werewolf environment, AIWolf {cite}`toriumi2017ai`, was proposed to study communication in Werewolf and featured both protocol and later on, full NLP variants.

+Q-Learning has been used for both determining actions, and for

+*Fill this out with more AIWolf papers, maybe?
+Why?*

 ## Communication

 - Communicatoin with symbols